pyRiemann/pyRiemann-qiskit/README.md

   pytest tests/test_classification.py
   ```

   Workflows are automatically triggered when you push a commit.
-However, the worflow for
+However, the workflow for
   example execution is only triggered when you modify one of the examples or the
-  documentation as the execution take a lot of time.
+  documentation as the execution takes a lot of time.
 You can enable
   [Github Actions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository)
   in your fork to see the result of the CI pipeline.
 Results are also indicated at the end
   of your pull request when raised.
 However note, that workflows in the pull request need